rshin1209/bgan_eps/README.md

         git clone https://github.com/rshin1209/bgan_eps.git

-The software has been tested on Linux (Centos 7) and Python 3.9 environment.
+The software has been tested on Rocky Linux release 8.9 and Python 3.9 environment.
 CUDA is recommended for accelerating the training process.

 ## How to perform BGAN-EPS
 <p align="center">